Simulation-Software-Engineering/Git-Cheat-Sheet-Octocat/README.md

-``git merge``: merges the changes of the remote branch to the local branch ``git rebase``: moving the base of a branch onto a different position ``git pull``: downloads and merges changes to your local repository git fetch - make changes on the remote repository locally visible
+``git merge``: merges the changes of the remote branch to the local branch ``git rebase``: moving the base of a branch onto a different position ``git pull``: downloads and merges changes to your local repository ``git fetch``: make changes on the remote repository locally visible

 ![Diff Rebase Merge](images/git_commit_merge_rebase.png)